azekeprofit/azekeprofit.github.io/README.md

 Having been a professional developer for two decades, outside of work i wrote various scripts and tools for my hobbies.
 Having an ability to make a program that can do things to a document/file or to a another webpage is increasingly useful and time-saving.

+## How to install these scripts

+These scripts are mostly meant for personal use.
+They're meant to be installed by just drag-and-dropping downloaded ".user.js" files into "Extensions" panel of Chrome but people reported that Greasemonkey also works for Firefox.

 # Language learning
 ## Showing several language subtitles on Youtube
 [Youtube Multi](youtube%20multi.user.js?raw=true) replaces default "CC/Subtitles" button on Youtube with my own that can show multiple language captions on at the same time, provided video has them: